History of Ukrainian nationality: Cossacks

-During the Cossack Period of Ukrainian history, there is a great national “awakening.”
-Previously, Ukrainians had been united by language, custom, and religion; now those distinctions were not so fine.
-Muscovy had a similar religion and claimed Ukrainian was a mere dialect, an offshoot of its own language.
-What clearly defines the boundaries of being Ukrainian is class identity: this leads all the way up to the Bolshevik Revolution.
-Ukrainians were by far peasants, except for the few nobles who were and assimilated by the Poles and Russians.
-Therefore, as more and more people fled the advance of the Huns, the repressions of Poland, the “borderland” that would become the Ukrainian heartland, between Turkey, Poland, and Muscovy, became settled by Ukrainian serfs fleeing serfdom under Poland of Russia, or “true” slavery under the Turks.
-As these peasants fled, they came together and established Cossack brigades with attached territorial divisions for safekeeping against raids.
-These Cossacks, who stood up to Polish, Turkish, and Russian imperial authority, were the true national heroes of Ukraine during this time, and defined what it was to be Ukrainian for generations to come.
-The subsequent revival of Ukrainian culture and nationalism during the 19th century in Kharkiv was hugely influenced by Cossack exploits in state-building and keeping the rival imperial powers at bay.
-They did so by “tak[ing] upon themselves the task of being the main support of both the Orthodox Church and Ukrainian nationality.”
+The Muscovy had a similar religion and claimed that Ukrainian was a mere dialect, an inferior version of its own language.
+What clearly defined the boundaries of being Ukrainian was class identity: this continues all the way up to the Bolshevik Revolution.
+Ukrainians were in general peasants (there were a few nobles, who often assimilated into the Polish and Russian identities).
+Many of the peasants had been serfs under Poland or Russia, or "true" slaves under the Turks; many fled harsh treatment to the "borderland" between Turkey, Poland, and Muscovy, the area that became the Ukrainian heartland.
+These peasants came together and established Cossack groups with attached territorial divisions for safekeeping against raids.
+The Cossacks, who stood up to Polish, Turkish, and Russian imperial power, defined what it was to be Ukrainian for generations to come.

+During the 19th century in Kharkiv, pride in Cossack achievements, in state-building and in keeping the rival imperial powers at bay, formed a large element of the revival of Ukrainian culture and nationalism.
+The leaders of the revival took "upon themselves the task of being the main support of both the Orthodox Church and Ukrainian nationality."
 With the Cossacks by their side, the Orthodox clergy realised that they could safely practice in Kiev, and once more, the centre of Ukrainian culture and religion moved to Kiev.
-The Kievan brotherhood is founded, which eventually becomes a university and, finally, an academy: it would become the Kievska-Mohylanska Akademia.
-Hetman Sahaidachny and all the Brotherhood of the Zaporijian Cossacks joined the brotherhood.
+The Kievan brotherhood was founded, which eventually became a university and, finally, an academy: it became the Kievska-Mohylanska Akademia.
+Hetman Sahaidachny and all the Brotherhood of the Zaporizhian Cossacks joined the brotherhood.
 Thus, Cossackhood is intrinsically tied with Ukrainian religion and culture.
-At the same time, Ukrainian nobles were conscious of the historical legacy that they were continuing, which extends all the way back to Kievan Rus'. “[Sahaidachny] returned to the Ukrainian population the use of their traditional electoral principle in ecclesiastical as well as in secular affairs, a principle very deeply embodied in the instincts of Ukrainians…in doing so, Sahaidachny provided Ukrainians with a method and with strength for their future struggles for national existence.”
-This Cossack liberalism can be seen in the democratic nature of the Zaporizhian Sich, the nucleus of the proto-Cossack state (the Hetmanate), and is regarded by contemporary Ukrainians as unique foil to the authoritarian and expansionist character of “imperial” Russia.
+At the same time, Ukrainian nobles were conscious of the historical legacy that they were continuing, which extends all the way back to Kievan Rus'. "[Sahaidachny] returned to the Ukrainian population the use of their traditional electoral principle in ecclesiastical as well as in secular affairs, a principle very deeply embodied in the instincts of Ukrainians…in doing so, Sahaidachny provided Ukrainians with a method and with strength for their future struggles for national existence."
+The Cossack ideal of freedom can be seen in the democratic nature of the Zaporizhian Sich, the nucleus of the proto-Cossack state (the Hetmanate), and is regarded by contemporary Ukrainians as a unique foil to the authoritarian and expansionist character of "imperial" Russia.